bogeeee/react-deepwatch/readme.md

-# React Deepwatch - automatically rerender on data changes
+# React Deepwatch - automatically re-render on data changes

 This framework eliminates the need to care about any state management or any code that tells a components that it's state has changed, like, i.e. the usually used `set**myVar's**State()` calls.
 Think of just having plain data, (_meaning: props, state, or business object inside your state.
 Or global data structures where your component uses some small parts of it_).